dalewong008/solana-swap/README.md

-# jupiter-swap
-An implementation of the Jupiter Swap - here's a video walkthrough of all this code: [Integrate Jupiter Swap in 15 minutes](https://www.youtube.com/watch?v=-LzvOSgR5DU)

 **Jupiter Terminal vs API**
 [Jupiter Terminal](https://terminal.jup.ag/) is a UI that you can plug into your app by linking it in your HTML.
 The API is uses Jupiter's quote and swap endpoints and requires you build your own front-end/UI.